Arsenal transfers: Gunners move a 'childhood dream' for Wilfried Zaha, says brother | Goal.com

 "Given all Wilfried has given to Palace to help them remain a PL club, I hope Palace will be able to see their way to agreeing a deal with Arsenal that allows Wilfried to realise his dream of playing European football for the club he’s supported since childhood."

-A three-time Player of the Year at Palace since his return to Selhurst Park, Zaha helped them achieve promotion to the top flight in 2013 through victory in the play-offs and has subsequently played a major part in preserving their place there.
+A three-time Player of the Year at Palace since his return to Selhurst Park, Zaha helped them achieve promotion to the top flight in 2013 through victory in the play-offs and has subsequently played a major part in preserving their Premier League status.

-Last season, they finished 12th and reached the quarter-finals of the FA Cup.
+Hodgson's side finished 12th last season, while they also reached the quarter-finals of the FA Cup.

-Arsenal are preparing for a second successive Europa League campaign following their fifth place finish in the Premier League in May and their defeat to Chelsea in this year's final in Baku.
+Arsenal, meanwhile, are preparing for a second successive Europa League campaign following their fifth-place finish in the Premier League, while their defeat to Chelsea in the final of Europe's secondary competition saw them miss out on the Champions League.